 Declared a national park in 1980, Chankanaab (Mayan name for small sea) Park is a unique area dedicated to preserving the natural fauna and flora of the region.

-Chankanaab Park has something for everyone, whether you want to visit the crocodile farm, snorkel in the ocean, or swim with dolphins and manatees.
+Chankanaab Beach Adventure Park has something for everyone, whether you want to visit the crocodile farm, snorkel in the ocean, or swim with dolphins and manatees.

 Chankanaab Park is close to the cruise ship terminal and costs approximately USD 10 to get there by taxi.
-Advanced tickets are not necessary as visitors can purchase them at the gate.
+Advanced ticket purchases allow you to skip the line at the gate.

 The pen in which the dolphins are kept is quite small.
 While there is a lot of controversy about keeping wild mammals in captivity and using them for tourist entertainment, it’s entirely up to you whether you choose this kind of tour excursion.